 In this hypermodern metropolis that was still a desert a few years ago, soaring skyscrapers stand side by side with traditional places such as the Sheikh Zayed Grand Mosque.
 Louvre Abu Dhabi, inaugurated in 2017, marks Abu Dhabi’s desire to shine on the cultural scene and become a must-see tourist destination.

-The St. Regis Saadiyat Island Resort will host the 13th edition of the World Policy Conference.
-It is located on the Corniche, minutes from the Marina Mall and near many embassies.
+The Emirates Palace will host the 14th edition of the World Policy Conference.
+It is located in the heart of Abu Dhabi on the corniche, near the Marina Mall.

 United Arab Emirates